Hugo Wilson: Career

 Wilson has had solo shows at Parafin, London; Project B, Milan; Mihai Nicodim Gallery, Los Angeles, and numerous group or two person shows.

 Personal life

 On 13 September 2014, Wilson married Princess Maria Theresia of Thurn and Taxis, daughter of Johannes, 11th Prince of Thurn and Taxis, and Countess Gloria of Schönburg-Glauchau, at St. Joseph's Church in Tutzing, Germany.
-Their first daughter Mafalda Beatrix Maria was born August 21, 2015 in London.
-Their second daughter Maya Romy Alexandra was born September 22, 2017.
+Their first daughter Mafalda Beatrix Maria was born on 21 August 2015 in London.
+Their second daughter Maya Romy Alexandra was born on 22 September 2017.

 He lives and works in London.